gatling/frontline-doc/content/reference/current/installation/manual/index.md

 #### Build Tool Client (typically maven, gradle or sbt)

-If you intend to have FrontLine build tests from sources, then FrontLine needs to be able to build the fetched resources, ie:
+If you intend to have Gatling Enterprise build tests from sources, then Gatling Enterprise needs to be able to build the fetched resources, ie:

-- a client for your build tool (ex: sbt, maven, gradle, etc) to be installed on the FrontLine host
+- a client for your build tool (ex: sbt, maven, gradle, etc) to be installed on the Gatling Enterprise host
-- this client to be in the PATH and executable for the user running the FrontLine JVM process
+- this client to be in the PATH and executable for the user running the Gatling Enterprise JVM process

 Make sure that the build tool will be configured so that it will be able to download artifacts, typically if your organization enforces repository mirrors.